 - Booked your flight using points… The difference in points will go back into your account immediately.
 Again, there is NO fee for this.
 This is why I love booking Southwest flights using points!

 My favorite thing about Southwest is if you have points, you can speculatively book flights and if you need to cancel there are no fees at all!
 The points just go right back into the account they were booked from.
-I personally was just able to get back 702 points on an upcoming flight (3x tickets = 2,106 points).
+I personally was just able to get back over 13,000 Rapid Reward points on an upcoming flight.
+That is huge and worth close to $200!
+I’ll happily take back those extra points spent for just a few minutes of work.

 Southwest Airlines Fare Sale Pricing

-I was able to find $59 fares on my flights between my home airport of Boston (BOS) to Baltimore (BWI).
+I was able to find low $59 fares on many flights between Providence (PDV) which is not far from my home to Washington DC (DCA).
 A weekend trip to the DC area has been on my radar so this could be the perfect opportunity to take the family on a quick getaway.

-If you are wondering how you can fly 2-for-1 with the Southwest Companion Pass, right now the Southwest credit cards are offering 60,000 Rapid Reward points as their welcome offer.
+Remember, Southwest fare sales can also be combined with the Southwest Companion Pass.
+If you are wondering how you can fly 2-for-1 with the Southwest Companion Pass, right now the Southwest credit cards are offering up to 80,000 Rapid Reward points as their welcome offer.
 Fortunately, the bonus points earned count towards the number of points needed.
 This is a great way to get a jump start on earning the pass.
 I’ve personally have had the Companion Pass for 11 years and have saved tens of thousands of dollars on travel.

 - Southwest Rapid Rewards® Priority Credit Card: Earn 40,000 points after you spend $1,000 in the first three months